15800690867sean/SimpleMenu/README.md

 When the login button in the homepage is clicked, you will see the login page.

-You can input your username and password in the input box, by clicking the submit button the data will be sent to the api.
+You can input your username and password in the input box, by clicking the submit button the data will be sent to the api which is a fake endpoint.

 If the password and username are both valid, then the login process will be finished successfully and your status will be changed.
 Otherwise, you will see an alert showing you what's the problem.